homemadearcade/zero/BACKLOG.md

 Outline Class ( for eraser and objectInstance, and camerapreview? )

-Remove LobbyState stuff in reducers?
-Form the past?

 Choose instances in relation editor
 Effect Instance id?
 Create a generelized id structure for everything. event.classIdB, classIdA would actually just be idA, idB, and then that id will relate to like objectclass/adsoasd98/ or objectinstance/oiasdljkasdna or playerinstance/kj.hasdkhjasd